deanishe/alfred-workflow/_sources/guide/persistent-data.txt

 Methods :meth:`Workflow.save_password(account, password) <Workflow.save_password>`,
 :meth:`Workflow.get_password(account) <Workflow.get_password>`
 and :meth:`Workflow.delete_password(account) <Workflow.delete_password>`
 allow access to the Keychain.
-They may raise :class:`~Workflow.PasswordNotFound` if no password is set for the given ``account`` or :class:`~Workflow.KeychainError` if there is a problem accessing the Keychain.
+They may raise :exc:`PasswordNotFound` if no password is set for the given ``account`` or :exc:`KeychainError` if there is a problem accessing the Keychain.
 Passwords are stored in the user's default Keychain.
 By default, the Workflow's Bundle ID will be used as the service name, but this can be overridden by passing the ``service`` argument